 - Does the company involve in any sort of events or activities?

-Questions to avoid asking in an interview
+5 questions NOT to ask in an interview

 - Never ask an interviewer what the company does.
 Do your